opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 Additional connectors will be added to this page as they are tested and verified.

-## Blueprints
+## Building blueprints

-All connectors consist a JSON blueprint created by ML developers to allow administrators and data scientists to make connections between OpenSearch and third-party tools.
+All connectors consist a JSON blueprint created by ML developers to allow administrators and data scientists to make connections between OpenSearch and an AI service or model serving technology.
 You can find approved blueprints in the [ML Commons repo](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/remote_inference_blueprints).

 ### Blueprint settings

-If you want to develop your own integrator, use the following parameters and change any settings that apply to your third-party ML tool.
+If you want to develop your own blueprint, use the following parameters and change any settings that apply to your third-party ML tool.

 | Field | Data type | Description |
 | :---  | :--- | :--- |